Does Goucher's program require an audition?

 Does Goucher offer jazz and tap?

-Goucher does offer two levels of jazz and two levels of musical theatre.
+Goucher does offer two levels of jazz.
 Tap classes may be taken at Towson University if the student wishes to make these arrangements and the classes fit into his or her schedule.

 Who can take dance courses?

-Most of the Dance Department's courses are open to our undergraduates.
+Most of the Dance Program's courses are open to our undergraduates.
 Placement class is required.

 Do students have opportunities for touring?